H-1B employees must be aware of rules and restrictions related to part-time employment, consulting, and taking courses.

 Consultation Policy

-Employees on H-1B visas may be asked to consult or give lectures/speeches to other academic institutions or private employers.
-These activities are not precluded by an H-1B if they are incidental to their employment and the employee does not receive a wage or salary, or any other monetary or material gain for his/her services.
-The employee may be reimbursed for transportation and reasonable, incidental living expenses.
+H-1B work authorization is employer-specific and job-specific.
+H-1B employees may be asked to consult, give lectures/speeches to other academic institutions or private employers, participate in review panels or advisory boards, etc. These activities are allowed if the employee does not receive a stipend, salary, or any other monetary or material gain for their services.
+The employee may only be reimbursed for transportation and incidental expenses.

 Taking Classes

-An individual holding H-1B status can take classes as long as the study is incidental to the individual’s employment and not their primary purpose for being in the U.S. and they maintain their visa status.
-However, they may not hold an assistantship at the University of Minnesota while holding H-1B status.
+An individual with H-1B status can take classes as long as the study is incidental to the individual’s employment, is not their primary purpose for being in the U.S., and as long as the study does not interfere with their ability to maintain H-1B status.
+H-1B employees may not hold an assistantship at the University of Minnesota.